 Many consider the wines of Bordeaux to have no equal and today Bordeaux can offer excellent value for money.
 Other than the top-classed growths Like Lafite or Mouton Rothschild collected like gold or shares, most producers there are having a tough time and there has never been a better time to try their wines.
-The reds tend to be made from the classical blend of Cabernet Sauvignon and Merlot and even modest examples can exhibit a typical cigar box or pencil shavings aroma and taste.
+The reds tend to be made from the classical blend of Cabernet Sauvignon and Merlot and their aroma and taste can make you enjoy your Cuban or Rocky Patel Cigars even more.
 Relatively easy to find in Gibraltar.
 Look out for 2009 or 2010 considered the best vintages of recent times.

 Bordeaux whites can also offer lots of drinking pleasure.
 The best tend to be blends of Sauvignon Blanc and Semillon and even modest examples can provide real finesse and complexity something that neither of the grape varieties seem to manage on their own.
 It’s a pity many wine drinkers would never consider white Bordeaux a wine which can exhibit an understated elegance rarely seen in exuberant New World or Spanish Sauvignon Blancs.